-Step 2: Conducting a Competitor Analysis
+2. Conducting a Competitor Analysis

 - Where the competitor lacks

-- Where there is scope for improvement
+- Where is the scope for improvement

-Step 3: Enlisting the Major Product Features
+3. Enlisting the Major Product Features

-Step 4: Create a Value Proposition Chart
+4. Create a Value Proposition Chart

 This clean & presentable fashion can be best represented in the form of a value proposition chart.
 The format of which should include:

-Step 5: Concept Testing
+5. Concept Testing

-- Development: Of a foolproof plan for the New Product Development right from features, marketing, pricing, and distribution.
+- Development of a foolproof plan for the New Product Development right from features, marketing, pricing, and distribution.

 The concept testing report would look something like this:

-Stage 4: Market Strategy/Business Analysis — Painting the complete picture of the product
+Stage 4: Market Strategy/Business Analysis

 Marketing strategy is all about drafting a way to reach out to the targeted audience.

-Production cost = Technology cost + development cost + licensing cost = $100
+- Production cost = Technology cost + development cost + licensing cost = $100

-The market-oriented pricing follows the following trajectory.
+The market-oriented pricing follows the trajectory:

 The factors to consider when selecting a competitive price: